pacas/pacas/README.md

 💬 I am a regular student.
 I study Python in my spare time and add interesting results here.
 For the most part, there will be jun-level code here, but I hope to improve it over time.
+<br><br>
 🔭 My graduate work as a Bachelor - [Mod Manager for the game Stellaris](https://github.com/pacas/Stellaris_PMMP).
-Take a look and help me improve my code.
+Take a look and help me improve my code.<br>
+🚀 My special project - translations pack of modifications for the game Stellaris into russian - [PTP - Russian Localization](https://steamcommunity.com/sharedfiles/filedetails/?id=1375388095).
+Several years of translation as an English practice.
+<br><br>
 ✨ Peace and tranquility to you ✨